nhsconnect/prm-gp2gp-base-infa/README.md

 ## Applying terraform

 Rolling out terraform is managed by the GoCD pipeline.
-If you'd like to preview changes locally, run the following commands:
+If you'd like to view changes locally, run the following commands:

 1. Enter the container: